Ferruolo/ferruolo/README.md

 ## About Andrew Ferruolo

-I am a recent University of Michigan Engineering graduate.
-Recently, I have helped to build the core infastructure for Brainwave Analytics, Vector Insights, and pMeets.co.
-Since graduating, I have worked as a founding engineer at getBesty.ai.

 I love building stuff, as you can see here.
 Here are my favorite projects on here: